numbas/editor-docs/source/simplification.rst

 When a list of rules is given, the list is processed from left to right.
 Initially, no rules are switched on.
 When a rule's name is read, that rule is switched on, or if it has an exclamation mark in front of it, that rule is switched off.

-Sets of rules can be given names in the exam's :ref:`rulesets` section, so they can be turned on or off in one go.
+Sets of rules can be given names in the question's :ref:`rulesets` section, so they can be turned on or off in one go.

 Simplification rules